This blog was last updated on February 12, 2021.

 Looking for financing for your business’ next growth opportunity, as a cash bridge, or for your new location’s lease?
 Whatever the reason, you’re probably faced with financing options from multiple directions and wondering how to choose the right one for your business.

 One of the biggest questions that business owners have about financing is whether long-term or short-term financing is a better option for their business.
-As the name suggests, these term loans largely differ in the overall lifespan of the loan, but there are other factors to consider as well.
-Each type of financing has its own place, but in a nutshell, here are the differences between the two financing types:
+As the name suggests, these term loans largely differ in the overall lifespan, but there are other factors to consider as well.
+Each type of financing has its place, but in a nutshell, here are the differences between the two financing types:

 Is Long-Term Financing Right for My Business?